Reconciling Gluten Intolerance And Diabetes

 An estimated 1% of the general population live with celiac disease.
 And there is a significantly higher prevalence of the disease in people living with type 1 diabetes.
 For those people who have two autoimmune diseases, gluten-free eating is anything but a fad.

 Contrary to what the recent dietary trend would have you believe, gluten is not bad itself.
 This protein, present in wheat, rye, triticale and barley, helps bind bread and other baked goods, which is why it’s found in many processed foods.

 In people who live with celiac disease, gluten triggers an abnormal reaction of the immune system, causing damage to the small intestine.
 This results in nutrient deficiencies, which can lead to fatigue, anemia, weight loss, cramps and chronic diarrhea.

 People who are sensitive to gluten do not have damaged intestines but experience various symptoms like abdominal pain, fatigue and headaches.

 Freeing yourself from gluten

 Be careful: before cutting gluten out of your life, you’ll need to have your celiac disease or gluten sensitivity diagnosis confirmed by a doctor.

-Reconciling this new problem with diabetes = mission impossible?
+Reconciling this new problem with diabetes is mission impossible?
 Do you need to avoid anything that resembles grains?
 Of course not!
 Rice, corn, potato or legume flours, for example, in addition to millet, quinoa and manioc are all naturally gluten-free.

-But don’t think that gluten-free foods are necessarily healthier for you: they’re often lower in protein and higher in added sugars, saturated fat and sodium.
+Moreover, don't think that gluten-free foods are necessarily healthier for you: they’re often lower in protein and higher in added sugars, saturated fat and sodium.

 Finally, it's better to avoid battered or fried foods, since oils used for frying in restaurants are often contaminated by gluten.